Miss Panamá 2015

-Miss Panamá 2015 this was the 49th "Señorita Panamá" pageant, and the fifth under the new management of Marisela Moreno.
-Was held at the Megapolis Convention Center on Monday, August 24, 2015.
+Miss Panamá 2015 was held at the Megapolis Convention Center on Monday, August 24, 2015.
 The event was broadcast on Telemetro.

 Miss Panamá 2014, Yomatzy Hazlewood of Darién crowned her successor Gladys Brandao of Los Santos, as the Miss Panama.
-Nicole Pinto, Miss World Panama 2014 of Panamá Oeste, crowned her successor, Diana Jaen of Cocle, as the Miss World Panama winner and Marisel Franco of Veraguas crowned her successor Catherine Agrazal of Veraguas as the Miss Reinado International del Cafe Panama winner.
+Nicole Pinto, Miss World Panama 2014 of Panamá Oeste, crowned her successor, Diana Jaen of Cocle, as the Miss World Panama winner and Marisel Franco of Veraguas crowned her successor Catherine Agrazal of Veraguas.

 Brandao later competed in Miss Universe 2015, which was held on December 20 at Zappos Theater in Las Vegas, Nevada.
 Jaén represented Panama in Miss World 2015, which was held on December 19 at the Crown of Beauty Theatre in Sanya, Hainan.

 Miss Panamá Universe

 The event was held at the Hard Rock Cafe Megapolis Panamá in Panama City, Panama, on August 24, 2015.
 A total of 24 contestants from around the country competed for the title.
 At the end of the event, Miss Panamá 2014, Yomatzy Hazlewood, crowned her successor as the new Miss Panamá.